-Gary Lineker has a choice to make, says ex-BBC editorial chief
+Gary Lineker says he does not fear BBC suspension over asylum policy tweet

 Lineker later tweeted: "I'll continue to try and speak up for those poor souls that have no choice."

+Responding to a question in the Commons from Sir John Whittingdale, Ms Frazer said: "As somebody whose grandmother escaped Nazi Germany in the 1930s I think it's really disappointing and inappropriate to compare government policy on immigration events to events in Germany in the 1930s.

+"The BBC is operationally independent and I'm pleased the BBC will be speaking to Gary Lineker to remind him of his responsibilities in relation to social media."

-Mr Ayre, who was also a member of the broadcasting regulator Ofcom's content board, said it was "unacceptable" to have a member of the BBC family "comparing Suella Braverman to the third Reich".
+Mr Ayre, a former member of the broadcasting regulator Ofcom's content board, said it was "unacceptable" to have someone who works for the BBC "comparing Suella Braverman to the third Reich".

 Lineker, who has presented Match of the Day since 1999, also works for LaLiga TV.